MicrosoftDocs/azure-gaming-docs/azure-gaming-pr/reference-architectures/multiplayer-asynchronous-serverless.md

 ### Exercise for the reader

-The sample provided doesn't include logic to scale the *reads* from the database, only the *writes*.
 Consider [fronting the database with a cache](https://docs.microsoft.com/azure/architecture/best-practices/caching?toc=/azure/redis-cache/toc.json#considerations-for-using-caching) or scale up the database to avoid exhausting the connections to the database.

 ## Security considerations